The Members of Unique Organics Limited

 (b) the company secretary in practice in its secretarial audit report.

-The main activity of the company is the export of agri commodities spices feed mealsetc. but to strengthen the domestic market and as a part of diversification of businesscompany started importing of pulses from last year and exploring for newproducts and markets as well.
+The main activity of the company is the export of agri commodities spices feed mealsetc. but to strengthen the domestic market and as a part of diversification of businesscompany started manufacturing cattle feed job work of pullverzing of herbs rootsmedicinal plants spices & other grinding work from this year and exploring for newproducts and markets as well.

 EVENTS SUBSEQUENT TO THE DATE OF FINANCIAL STATEMENTS:

-There are no such changes/ commitments/events or material changes occurred affectingthe financial position of the Company between the end of the financial year (i.e.31.03.2016) and the date of this report.
+There are no such changes/ commitments/events or material changes occurred affectingthe financial position of the Company between the end of the financial year (i.e.31.03.2017) and the date of this report.

 SIGNIFICANT & MATERIAL ORDERS PASSED BY THE REGULATORS: